Trinity at a Glance

 - The student body is equally divided between boys and girls

-- Ethnic diversity is reflective of surrounding community
+- Ethnic diversity is reflective of surrounding community, with about 36% students of color.

 - Libertas Preparatory is our Independent study program for students who wish to share in our culture and community by taking a few classes on campus and participating in sports and events